-Attorneys at Sanford Heisler Sharp, LLP filed a lawsuit against University Place Apts.
-LLC, University Place Apts.
-Partner, LLC and Signature Properties, LLC in the Circuit Court for Baltimore City, Maryland on behalf of Emily Doe, a former University of Maryland Medical School student, who was raped by a stranger after he gained access to her apartment through the faulty door of the building.
+On February 23, 2021, Attorneys at Sanford Heisler Sharp, LLP filed a lawsuit against a Baltimore apartment complex and property management company in the Circuit Court for Baltimore City, Maryland on behalf of Emily Doe, a former University of Maryland Medical School student, who was raped by a stranger after he gained access to her apartment through the faulty door of the building.
 The lawsuit alleges Defendants are guilty of Premises Liability for negligently failing to repair the known safety risk.

-Emily Doe is represented in the matter by Christine Dunn and Steven J. Kelly, Partners in the Baltimore office of Sanford Heisler Sharp LLP and Co-Chairs of the Criminal/Sexual Violence Practice Group, and Clare J. Horan, an associate in the same office.
+Emily Doe was represented in the matter by Christine Dunn and Steven J. Kelly, Partners in the Baltimore office of Sanford Heisler Sharp LLP and Co-Chairs of the Criminal/Sexual Violence Practice Group, and Clare J. Horan and Amee Vora, associates in the same office.

-According to the complaint, Emily Doe was a 26-year-old medical student living in the University Place Apartments, a complex marketed specifically to students because of its proximity to the University of Maryland.
+According to the complaint, Emily Doe was a 26-year-old medical student at the time.
+The complex was marketed specifically to students.
 Late one night, in May 2018, a strange man entered Emily Doe’s apartment, violently held her down, wrapped his arm around her neck and raped her, threatening throughout that he would kill her if she made a sound.
 The man was able to access the building through the malfunctioning door of the apartment building.
 The exterior door was supposed to be a secure, locked door, accessible only by entering a keypad code, but instead it did not close properly.